MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 2 - Graphics with JSwing.md

 frame.add(prompt);
 ```

-The `setBounds()` method is used to make a component show up in a specific location on the frame.
-The first two parameters are the *x* and *y* coordinates of the top-left corner of the component and the last two parameters are the *width* (horizontal distance) and *height* (vertical distance) of the component.

-The syntax is quite similar for other components.

-Text fields are boxes that users can enter text into.
-They are designed to display only one line of text.
+**Text fields** are boxes designed for users to enter a single line of text into.
 Here is an example:

 ```Java
 JTextField field = new JTextField("$0.00");